-As a volunteer member of the Care New England Health System, this site is your resource for important documents and programming updates.
-It will also serve as a place to stay connected with initiatives that go beyond a particular role or position in your operating unit.
+As a volunteer member of the Care New England Health System, this site is your resource for onboarding.
 We hope the information posted here helps to unite us in our mission-driven work together.

-Step 1:Your Volunteer Application has been submitted and reviewed by the Coordinator of volunteers at your Operating Unit.
+Step 1:Your volunteer application has been submitted and reviewed by a volunteer program manager.

-Step 2: You will review the First Look Orientation Package which includes most of the core information needed to work with Care New England (CNE).
-Additional training may be required based upon your specific role.
+Step 2: You will review the First Look Orientation Package which includes core information needed to work with Care New England (CNE).
 After finishing the First Look material, you will complete the First Look Post-Test to let us know you understand this important information.
-Test results will be submitted electronically to the site with which you will be working.
+Test results will be submitted electronically to a program manager.

 Every Person, Every Time Webinar

 Step 4: Health screening is required to work within the Care New England Health System.
 To complete this process, download the Health Record.
 Bring this form, along with your immunization records to the Occupational Health Office as instructed by your program manager.
 Here is the location and contact information for scheduling your appointment with Occupational Health.

 Step 5: Before your ID badge is issued, you will need to have a criminal background check conducted through CNE.
 Please send us your full name and date of birth in an email so we may initiate your background check.
 This may take 72 hours to complete therefore, please be prompt in initiating this step.